 Any productivity gains by skipping sleep are undone by the negative effects of sleep deprivation.
-Aside from the moodiness or irritation, sleep prevents you from creative thinking, multi-tasking and can affect your ability to remember (Dinges: Sleep, Sleepiness and Performance, 1991).
+Aside from moodiness or irritation, sleep prevents you from creative thinking, multi-tasking and can affect your memory (Dinges: Sleep, Sleepiness and Performance, 1991).
 So could you down tools a bit earlier and hit the pillow instead?

 The Lesson: Regular sleep helps you to stay focused, relaxed, productive and in a good mood – ALCHEMY Career Management

-Could you believe that just 20 minutes of low intensity exercise in your day could mean a 65% drop in fatigue (2008 University of Georgia study).
+Could you believe that just 20 minutes of low-intensity exercise in your day could mean a 65% drop in fatigue (2008 University of Georgia study).
 Imagine how that could make you feel?
 So how could you incorporate movement into your day?
-Could you get off one bus or train stop earlier and walking?
+Could you get off one bus or train stop earlier and walk?
 Could you go for a walk at lunch?

 If you can’t schedule a long break, how could you get more active incrementally?
-The studies are rife that long period of sitting isn’t healthy, could you build moments of activity throughout the day?
-Every 45 minutes getting up and stretching your legs.
+The studies are rife that long periods of sitting aren’t healthy, could you build moments of activity throughout the day?
+Every 45 minutes get up and stretch your legs.
 Going for a coffee.
 Walking down the stairs to the meeting instead of by lift?

-The Lesson: When you’re active, you have more energy, you sleep better and the blood flow increases our cognitive capacity. – ALCHEMY Career Management
+The Lesson: When you’re active, you have more energy, you sleep better and the blood flow increases your cognitive capacity. – ALCHEMY Career Management